 If you don’t want to join the millions of senior Americans teetering on the poverty line, you need a sound retirement plan that steers you off the path of common planning pitfalls.
-Otherwise, you risk making mistakes that will hinder your ability to retire when you want, or otherwise will create financial problems for you after you do retire.
+Otherwise, you risk making common mistakes that will hinder your ability to retire when you want, or otherwise will create financial problems for you after you do retire.

 Inflation is a reality you can’t ignore.
 Over time, costs of living are sure to go up.